eBay/NSTSuite/NSTTutorials/MockGeneration/README.md

 To see an example of the mock generation capability of NST, run the test in [this test class](src/test/java/com/ebay/nst/tutorials/rest/mockgeneration).
 Running the test will generate the example HAR mock response file in that same [directory](src/test/java/com/ebay/nst/tutorials/rest/mockgeneration).

-## Adding a custom logger
+## Adding a custom logger to modify output

-NST also supports customization of the logging / output that is generated.
-You may want to add your own custom implementation to modify the output of either the mock response files or the output to the UI test files as well.
-For now, let's focus on creating a custom logger to modify the mock file output, if the `HarLogger` does not fulfill your requirements.
+NST also supports customization of the output that is generated.
+You may want to add your own custom implementation of `FormatWriter` to modify the output of the mock response files, if for example the `HarLogger` does not fulfill your requirements.

-**NOTE**: As an aside, custom loggers are **required** to be implemented if you want to export/generate boilerplate code to UI test files, which is covered later on in detail in section 7 ("UI Test Code Generation").

 To create our own custom logger, we will need to create a class which implements *`FormatWriter`*. `FormatWriter` gives us access to the list of service calls made by NST, their payloads, along with the test class and test method name that was triggered:

-- `getPlatformAssociation` - This should return whichever platform you are creating a custom logger for (e.g. `IOS, ANDROID, MWEB, SITE`).
+- `getPlatformAssociation` - This should return whichever platform you are creating a custom logger for (e.g. `IOS, ANDROID, MWEB, SITE`).<br><br>
-- `writeMocks` - This would be where you utilize the supplied list of service calls made by NST, along with the `testClassName` and `testMethodName` (if desired) to generate the mocks in the format of your choosing.
+- `writeMocks` - This would be where you utilize the supplied list of service calls made by NST, along with the `testClassName` and `testMethodName` (if desired) to generate the mocks in the format of your choosing.<br><br>
-- `updateTests` - This would be where we can again utilize the list of service calls, along with the `testClassName` and `testMethodName` (if desired) to generate the **UI test code output** that is customized per your specifications (covered in section 7, ["UI Test Code Generation"](../UITestCodeGeneration/README.md)).
+- `updateTests` - This would be where we can again utilize the list of service calls, along with the `testClassName` and `testMethodName` - however, this method is utilized when generating UI test code output.
+This is covered in detail section 7, ["UI Test Code Generation"](../UITestCodeGeneration/README.md)).
 If no modification to UI test files is needed, we do not need to add any meaningful implementation for this `updateTests` method.
+For our example, we will skip adding any implementation here, since we only care about the `writeMocks` method.<br><br>

-You can see an example of a custom logger [here](src/test/java/com/ebay/nst/tutorials/rest/mockgeneration/MockGenerationCustomFormatWriter.java) that would modify the mock generation step of NST to generate JSON files instead of HAR files from the HarLogger.
+You can see an example of our custom logger [here](src/test/java/com/ebay/nst/tutorials/rest/mockgeneration/MockGenerationCustomFormatWriter.java) that would modify the mock generation step of NST to generate JSON files instead of HAR files from the HarLogger.
 Please also note the usage of [`FormatWriterUtil`](../../NST/src/main/java/com/ebay/service/logger/FormatWriterUtil.java), which has various methods that assist in this step.

 Once the custom logger has been created, we need to point the `customLoggersPackage` runtime argument to the package that contains our custom loggers.